 - Even normal vehicular traffic, such as that along an adjacent interstate or road through an industrial part may impact an excavation.
 The vibrations from continuous or heavy traffic may undermine the soil and cause a cave-in.

-- Don’t place spoils within 2 feet from the edge of an excavation
+- Don’t place spoils within 2 feet of the edge of an excavation

 - Measure from the nearest part of the spoil to the excavation edge

 - Place spoils so rainwater runs away from the excavation